By Linda Svitak and David Feroe, 2017 Travelers

 Traveling to Sierra Leone with OneVillage Partners rewarded us with an abundance of proof that sustainable development is working.
 Because of OneVillage Partners, a traveler arriving in Yandohun is greeted as friend- with a triple hand shake- trust already having been established.
 It is possible to measure the results of OneVillage Partners’ programs, both with quantifiable methods and through the observer’s eye.
 All the supported villages are advancing, particularly in the public health domain, with the resultant decline in the incidence and mortality associated with diarrhea among young children.
 The economy is evolving from subsistence agriculture to a cash crop economy, predicated on rice and palm oil.
 The additional resources are being invested in education to increase the productivity of the next generation.
 The village of Mamboma has gone furthest in working to diversify its economy with new manufacturing experiments, involving soap and cassava cereal production.

 The NOW program is broadly strengthening women, families, and communities.
 We hear voices growing stronger, see skills and confidence increasing.
-We heard testimony from participants that family budgeting methods are improving and school enrollment is increasing (no free public education).
+We heard testimony from participants that family budgeting methods are improving and school enrollment is increasing (only grades 1 – 6 are free).
 Neighboring villages not yet participating in OneVillage Partners programs express the hope of becoming involved, because they have seen what a collaboration with OneVillage Partners can do.

 Need exists around the world, including in our own country, but OneVillage Partners has proven to us that it changes lives- effectively and efficiently addressing the needs of the people it serves which—as we think about it—makes its quite unique and worth expanding through continued financial support by people like us.
 Ka-ayin gaOma.
 (Excellent!)